Philippe Sinayobye

 Since 2019

-Lemon iced tea, rhubarb and golden kiwi.
+Lemon iced tea, rhubarb and blood orange.
 Great clarity and length, with a syrupy mouthfeel.

 It is very rare to be able to get a coffee that is traceable back to a single farm in Rwanda, so we feel extremely fortunate to be able to share this very special microlot from producer Philippe Sinayobye.
 Still in his thirties, Philippe represents the future of specialty coffee production in Rwanda.